MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/container_networking.md

 ## Manage Container Network Adapters

-Regardless of network configuration (DHCP or NAT), several command are available that enable managing a containers network adapter and the connected virtual switch.
+Regardless of network configuration (DHCP or NAT), several command are available that enable managing a containers network adapter and connections to virtual switch.

 Manage a Containers Network Adapter

-- Add-ContainerNetworkAdapter
+- Add-ContainerNetworkAdapter - Adds a network adapter to a container.
-- Set-ContainerNetworkAdapter
+- Set-ContainerNetworkAdapter - Modifies a containers network adapter.
-- Remove-ContainerNetworkAdapter
+- Remove-ContainerNetworkAdapter - Removes a containers network adapter.
-- Get-ContainerNetworkAdapter
+- Get-ContainerNetworkAdapter - Returns data about a containers network adapter.

 Manage the connection between a containers network adapter and a virtual switch.

-- Connect-ContainerNetworkAdapter
+- Connect-ContainerNetworkAdapter - connects a container to a virtual switch.
-- Disconect-ContainerNetworkAdapter
+- Disconect-ContainerNetworkAdapter - disconnects a container from a virtual switch.

 For details on each of these command see the [Container PowerShell Reference]( https://technet.microsoft.com/en-us/library/mt433069.aspx).